calebcase/pos/README.md

 - P: Select *n* bytes of output file *o* and [XOR][xor] with mask *m* to produce a new seed *s2*.
 - P: Use seed *s2* to initialize a PRNG.
 Generate *i* blocks of *n* bytes.
-  Modulo each block by *b* bytes to procude a list of indices *x*.
+  Modulo each block by *b* bytes to produce a list of indices *x*.
 - P: Compute a hash *h* by reading the *x* th byte from *o* in series and send to C.
 - C: Stop the timer *t*.
 If *t* is larger than the allowed time *At*, then reject the proof.
-- C: Following a similar proceedure as P, compute the hash *h*.
+- C: Following a similar procedure as P, compute the hash *h*.
 This can be done without the required space by computing the output stream *o* twice.
 On the first pass only the *n* bytes are retained to be used to compute *s2*.
 On the second pass retain the values of the indices needed for the hash *h*.